 Just last week, Gilbert Burns was removed from his upcoming contest at UFC on FOX 28 because “the UFC medical team determined that it would be unsafe for Burns to cut additional weight necessary to meet the 156-pound limit.”
 Burns was reportedly 31 lbs above the lightweight division limit.
 In the same week, the UFC then announced that Burns would be rescheduled to compete on April 24 at UFC on FOX 29 in the exact same weight division.

-When ONE Championship’s Yang Jian Bing died from weight cutting complications in December 2015, the organization then developed and enforced a revolutionary weigh-in process that is now widely respected and appreciated.
+After ONE Championship’s Yang Jian Bing died from weight cutting complications in December 2015, the organization developed and enforced a revolutionary weigh-in process.

 ONE Championship’s weigh-in process